Charlie LaPradd

 Charles W. LaPradd (August 24, 1927 – February 1, 2006) was an American football player during the early 1950s.
 He played college football for the University of Florida and was recognized as an All-American as a defensive lineman.
 He later served as the president of St. Johns River Community College in northeast Florida.

-Early years
+Early life

 LaPradd was born and raised in St. Augustine, Florida, in a family of nine children and modest means.
 He attended Ketterlinus High School in St. Augustine, where he lettered in football, baseball and basketball, but left school to join the United States Army before graduation.
 After serving in the U.S. Army paratroops, he returned to Ketterlinus to finish his remaining high school diploma requirements.